Augusto047/javascript-fundamentals-interactive-page/README.md

 # Constellation Lab — Mastering JavaScript Fundamentals

-Crafted with pure CSS & JS
-A compact lab to showcase JavaScript fundamentals in action: variables, conditionals, functions, loops, and DOM — all in a single, easy-to-read project.
+A compact lab to showcase JavaScript fundamentals in action: variables, conditionals, functions, loops, and DOM — all in a single, easy-to-read project, crafted with pure CSS & JS.

 **Live Demo (GitHub Pages):** _Add your Pages URL here after publishing_